 - The act or omission giving rise to the derivative claim has been authorised or ratified by the company

-There are a wide range of remedies available under a derivative claim, which are similar to that of an ordinary civil claim.
+There are a wide range of remedies available under a derivative claim, which are similar to those available for ordinary civil claims.
 These include:

 - An injunction preventing prospective or further breaches